Wang Bohao: International career

 On 19 January 2024, Wang Bohao was selected by the China U19 for a two-week training camp.
 On 17 May of the same year, he was once again selected by the China U19 for another training camp.

 In November 2025, Wang was called up to the China U22 to play in the 2025 Panda Cup.
 On 12 November, he made his debut in a 1–0 defeat to Vietnam.

 Personal life

 From attending Spanish lectures in China, Wang Bohao has taken on a foreign nickname, Mateo.
 In addition to his native Chinese, Wang is also able to communicate in Spanish and English.

-As of September 2025, Wang was not in a romantic relationship.